 Ordinary Share-Class that does not pay any rebates and is intended for individual investors having their securities account in the Netherlands with a Dutch regulated financial institution.
-The maximum management fee for Share-Class "N" is lower than the maximum management fee for Share-Class "P" as per the maximum management fee levels mentioned in each Sub-Fund factsheet.
-The fixed service fee for Share-Class "P" as per the fixed service fee levels mentioned in each Sub-Fund factsheet.
+The maximum management fee for Share-Class "N" is lower than the maximum management fee for Share-Class "P", as per the maximum management fee levels mentioned in each Sub-Fund factsheet.
+The fixed service fee for Share-Class "N" is equal to the fixed service fee for Share-Class "P", as per the fixed service fee levels mentioned in each Sub-Fund factsheet.
 Subscription and conversion fees are not applicable for this Share-Class type.